 In later years, Cymone would all but disown I’m Yours, his Columbia debut released in April of 1978.
 He had wanted to produce the album himself, but his label was understandably nervous about handing the reins to an unproven 19-year-old; instead, they enlisted David Paich, best known at that time for his work with blue-eyed soul singer Boz Scaggs.
 Paich gave a professional, radio-friendly sheen to Cymone’s songs; the results were pleasant enough, but bore little resemblance to the demos recorded at Moonsound and Sound 80 in Minneapolis.
-With its ebullient gospel-disco arrangement, the aforementioned “Soft and Wet” sounds in many ways like a dry run for Paich’s arrangement of Cheryl Lynn’s “Got to Be Real”; it was, however, nowhere near as big a hit, reaching Number 12 on the Billboard Soul Singles chart and only Number 92 on the Hot 100.
-The title track, meanwhile, was notable as the first recorded appearance by Paich’s band Toto, offering a kind of preview of the manicured arena rock from their own 1978 debut.
+With its ebullient gospel-disco arrangement, the aforementioned “Soft and Wet” sounds in many ways like a dry run for Paich’s arrangement of Cheryl Lynn’s “Got to Be Real”; it was, however, nowhere near as big a hit, peaking at Number 12 on the Billboard Soul Singles chart and only Number 92 on the Hot 100.
+The title track, meanwhile, was notable as the first recorded appearance by Paich’s band Toto, offering a kind of preview of the manicured arena rock of their own debut later in 1978.

 The success of “Do Me, Baby” ensured that Columbia renewed Cymone’s contract; much to the label’s chagrin, it also gave the artist leverage to take his next album in a more esoteric direction.
 Having failed to cross over to the mainstream rock market with his two previous albums, André saw an opportunity in the burgeoning New Wave scene, which blurred the lines between the rigid radio formats of the late 1970s and provided opportunities to cultivate a more dedicated, grassroots audience.
 The stripped-down “punk-funk” of his third album, Uptown–named after one of the hotbeds of Minneapolis’ homegrown New Wave scene–was a major departure from both of its predecessors, and failed to yield any hits at the level of “Do Me, Baby.”
 But the album and its supporting club tour firmly established Cymone as a critical darling; and the title track, released in September 1980, did manage to crack the Top Five for both Dance and R&B.

 Cymone toured relentlessly through 1981, culminating in a pair of dates opening for the Rolling Stones at the Los Angeles Memorial Coliseum.
-What should have been another career breakthrough, however, turned into a borderline riot, as members of the Stones’ audience hurled racist invective and foreign objects at Cymone and his band.
+But what should have been another career breakthrough turned into a borderline riot, as members of the Stones’ audience hurled racist invective and foreign objects at Cymone and his band.
 The incident, and Cymone’s fuck-you response, only improved his punk cred, but the strain on the band was beginning to show.
 By the end of the year, the majority of his musicians had departed.

 Perhaps most influential in spreading the gospel of the Minneapolis Sound, however, were the tracks Cymone wrote and produced for other artists.
 His opening act on the 1981 and 1982 tours was the Time, whose first album he had helped conceive before handing over the reins to Jimmy Jam and Terry Lewis.
 A second group of protegées, the Girls, soon followed.
 After the success of Livin’ in the New Wave, Cymone began to produce for artists outside his immediate circle: penning the title track and a handful of other songs for Evelyn “Champagne” King’s Face to Face in 1983.
 His biggest success came in 1987, with his work on the self-titled solo debut of former Shalamar frontwoman Jody Watley: a project that, along with Janet Jackson’s Jam and Lewis-produced Control from the previous year, represented the peak of the Minneapolis Sound’s influence on Top 40 pop.

-Like many artists associated with the 1980s, Cymone struggled to adjust in later years.
+Like many artists associated with the 1980s, Cymone struggled to adjust in later decades.
 He continued to write and produce for Watley, with whom he was briefly married, through the release of her 1993 album Intimacy.
-Later in the decade, however, he wrote primarily for film and television–most notably the theme song for the Brooke Shields sitcom Suddenly Susan.
+Later, however, he wrote primarily for film and television–most notably the theme song for the Brooke Shields sitcom Suddenly Susan.
 But even after fading out of view in the late ’90s, Cymone’s legacy nevertheless remained intact.
 As Jimmy Jam put it in 2004, inducting his former colleague into the Rock and Roll Hall of Fame, André Cymone put Minneapolis on the map: his innovative infusions of New Wave and electronic music into pop, rock, and funk remain without parallel.